Education and School Development

 Waangwaray Primary School

 LTT’s first school where we revamped all the classrooms and built 3 more and built teachers toilets.
 We completed 2 teachers houses started by the community.
-We build a kitchen with a fuel efficient stove and started a feeding programme.
+We built a kitchen with a fuel efficient stove and started a feeding programme.
 We brought water and electricity to the school, and added a satellite dish, and laptops and photocopier.
 We build a large school farm with cows, goats, chickens, ducks and fish ponds, a farm store and office.
 Bee hives were installed in the local forested area and tree nurseries established.

 Gendi Primary School